slothy-optimizer/slothy/tutorial/README.md

 between instructions.
 At this level, the ordering of instructions and the choice of register names is no longer visible.
 The goal of SLOTHY, then, is to find a traversal/lowering of the DFG that results in the least number of pipeline stalls.
-A traversal/lowering of the graph is assigning to each instruction an index at which the instruction will be in the output, plus a choice a registers to be used for its outputs.
+A traversal/lowering of the graph is assigning to each instruction an index at which the instruction will be in the output, plus a choice of registers to be used for its outputs.
 SLOTHY does so by turning the graph together with information about the (micro)architecture into constraints that are fed into an external constraint solver; so far, we have been using Google OR-tools, but in principle one can use other solvers as well.
 Constraints come in two flavours: Architectural and microarchitectural.
 Architectural constraints simply ensure that the